All right, news rounds up information overload hour.

 Okay, so there's a real health reason.

-And despite Delaware being classified as a high-risk state uh per the s her city's uh mandates, uh whoopsie daisy, then the same thing with Governor Whitmer violating her own administration social distancing uh mask rules at a at a uh or I guess it's a restaurant, a gathering of Michigan's health department after stating restaurants can only seat six people together and tables must be six feet apart.
+Then the same thing with Governor Wimer violating her own administration social distancing mask rules at a, or I guess it's a restaurant, a gathering of Michigan's health department after stating restaurants can only seat six people together and tables must be six feet apart.

 And then the Austin mayor, Steve Adler.

-Then of course we know all about Gavin Newsom.
+Then, of course, we know all about Gavin Newsom.

-And we have LA County Supervisors, same thing.
+And we have L.A.
+County supervisors, same thing.

 Diane Feinstein, same thing.